shahenazmonia/server-side-validation/README.md

 - Go to the terminal and run ```npm i```
 - run ```npm run dev```
 - Open ```localhost:3000``` in your browser
-- Login form will be displayed, try filling fields, then open dev tools -> console. a message will be displayed depend on the value you have for each form
+- Login form will be displayed, try filling fields, then open dev tools -> console. a message will be displayed depend on the value you're filling out, test the login form until getting a message says `login validation is confirmed`
-- Click on signup button and make validation for all variables.
+- Click on signup button and make validation for all the variables.
 The variables are:
   * username -> should be string
   * email -> should be an email
   * password -> should has at least 6 letters and contains [aA0-9]